There is a new kind of gold for the new millennium. Are you ready to mine it?

 Bitcoin in the Philippines

-Unlike other countries, bitcoin is allowed in the country.
+It is allowed in the Philippines.

 Bitcoin startups are hopeful of the bitcoin economy in the Philippines as it is the third largest country to receive remittances from abroad.
 Aside from tapping tech-savvy Filipinos to try the cryptocurrency, most bitcoin companies are looking in to tap those unbanked in the Philippines.
 The participation of several merchants in the Philippines can also help in the promotion of its wider use.